otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-01.2-more-prisma-service-layer-di/README.md

 };
 ```

+The difference from a simple transaction is that you can branch on intermediate results.
+Throwing inside `$transaction` always triggers a rollback regardless of where the error occurred.

 ---

-### 1.3 Middleware
+### 1.3 Prisma Middleware

 Prisma supports middleware that runs before or after every query.
-This is useful for logging, soft-deletes, and audit trails.
+This is useful for cross-cutting concerns like logging, soft-deletes, and audit trails — logic that should apply to every query without being repeated in every service.

 ```typescript
 // prisma/db.ts